CURRENT CONDITIONS AS OF 8/25/2014:

-The Peace River is 24 inches below normal at our dock in Arcadia.
+The Peace River is 4 foot 2 inches above normal at our dock in Arcadia, starting to drop some.
 See restrictions below on who can go on the river (in black bold text).

 (If the above date doesn't change, it usually means the water level didn't change).
 Scroll down to see the age and ability restrictions in black or red (high water) lettering.
 Normal to us is when our floating dock is flush with the bottom step at the dock.
 We've be judging the level like that for over 45 years.